antfu/antfu.me/pages/posts/sponsorship-forwarding.md

 ## Sponsorships Forwarding on GitHub

 I am already [sponsoring a number of maintainers](https://github.com/antfu?tab=sponsoring) who I benefit a lot from. {GitHub Sponsors|https://github.com/sponsors} is a great platform.
 It [covers the transaction fees](https://docs.github.com/en/sponsors/getting-started-with-github-sponsors/about-github-sponsors#about-github-sponsors), and provides great connections with sponsors, maintainers, and projects, making the discovery and sponsorship process smooth.
-However, while it is great for individual sponsors, it lacks the ability to forward sponsorships to other projects or maintainers. {@patak-dev} [raised this feature request for GitHub](https://github.com/orgs/community/discussions/10177) two years ago, which is currently the top-upvoted request from the community, but unfortunately, it has not been resolved yet.
+However, while it is great for individual sponsors, it lacks the ability to forward sponsorships to other projects or maintainers. {@patak-cat} [raised this feature request for GitHub](https://github.com/orgs/community/discussions/10177) two years ago, which is currently the top-upvoted request from the community, but unfortunately, it has not been resolved yet.

 Here, let's do some simple math to see why this feature is essential: